bokkypoobah/BokkyPooBahsDateTimeLibrary/README.md

 ### Why do you call this a gas-efficient library?

 The formulae for converting between a timestamp and year/month/day hour:minute:second format uses a mathematically simple algorithm without any loops.
-The gas cost is relatively constant (as there are no loops) the mathematical computation is relative cheap (compared to using loops and looking up data from storage).
+The gas cost is relatively constant (as there are no loops) and the mathematical computations are relative cheap (compared to using loops and looking up data from storage).

 <br />